 8. Add a Long Text question to ask if your respondents have any additional questions about the event.
 It’ll be easy to reach out individually later on:

 9. Finally, you may want to know how respondents learned about your event - that way, you know where to concentrate your team’s marketing efforts!
-Add a Multiple Choice question with an “Other” option to cover all your bases:
+Add a Multiple Choice question with an “Other” option enabled to cover all your bases:

 10. You’re almost done, and you haven’t broken a sweat!
 All that’s left to do is create an Ending that closes the loop with your attendees.